 BOS also uniquely combines theoretical and experiential learning procedures to enhance understanding of how to mitigate the effects of operational stress.
 Within each module, participants will receive education and the content of that module and its impact on participants will then be discussed and processed within the group.

 Another important component of BOS is embedded peer support.
-A public service employee who is in the latter stages of recovering from an operational stress injury will provide peer leadership within the context of the group.
+A public safety employee who is in the latter stages of recovering from an operational stress injury will provide peer leadership within the context of the group.
 A vast research base has consistently highlighted over and over again the importance of peer support in terms of protection and recovery from the effects of operational stress.